Maddoxx88/Maddoxx88/README.md

 ### About:

-- 🔭 I’m currently working on **Projects which can help even a small group of people**
+- 🔭 I’m currently working on ** developing open-source projects which target a specific audience. **

-- 🌱 I’m currently learning **Web3, Backend frameworks**
+- 🌱 I’m currently learning **Web3, SSR and UX Design.**

 - 👯 I’m looking to collaborate on **Full-stack projects**

-- 🧑‍💻 Open to peer-coding on Leetcode or any other platform.
+- 🧑‍💻 Open to peer-coding on Leetcode and Codeforces.

 - 🤝 I’m looking for help with [**Remix**](https://remix.run) and [**Go**](https://go.dev/)